 3. Enter the domain name admin area and select your URL forwarding with the option of masking*.

-*Remember too that you are not forced to use the masking feature when using the URL forwarding feature.
+*Masking allows you to set your domain name so that it remains visible in your URL address window after the forwarding occurs.
+Remember too that you are not forced to use the masking feature when using the URL forwarding feature.